HNTQ/strapi-dynamic-zone/README.md

 ### `Generate new components`

 The first step is to create a new component with a dynamic zone field.
-Then generate a new empty component called Columns in Grid section, a Title component in Text section and an Image component in Media section.
+Generate a new empty component called Columns in Grid section, a Title component in Text section and an Image component in Media section.

-### `Add Dynamic zone in Grid component.`
+### `Add Dynamic zone in Columns component.`

 in `components/columns/grid/columns.json` file, replace the content by: